List of Revolutionary Girl Utena episodes: Black Rose Saga

-Akio Ohtori Saga
+Apocalypse Saga

 After being expelled from the Academy for injuring Touga, Saionji is given permission to return to Ohtori, and he immediately challenges Utena to another duel.
 During the fight, the Sword of Dios disappears, and Utena defeats Saionji with a sword Anthy draws from Utena's own body.
 Akio later appears before Touga and takes him to an unknown place he calls "the End of the World".
 Akio and Touga take each Student Council member to the End of the World in turn, and after going there, each one chooses a "bride" to take a sword from their hearts in order to fight Utena.
 The eventual victor of the duels will be determined by the strength of the bond between the Duelist and the Bride — and whether that bond can overcome Utena's bond with Anthy.
 Miki chooses Kozue as his bride; Ruka Tsuchiya, who returned recently to the academy, chooses Shiori; Juri brings Ruka; and Nanami brings Touga.
 However, even with the help of their brides, they all lose their duels against Utena.

 Akio warns Touga that his next match with Utena will decide the true champion, but before the duel, Touga and Saionji discover more about Utena's origin, as they remember having found her in a coffin at her parents' funeral.
 Little by little, the mysteries surrounding Anthy, Akio and the duels start to unravel.
 Touga discovers his true feelings for Utena, and in order to protect her, he brings Saionji as his "bride" to fight her one last time, afraid of what could happen to her if she becomes the final victor.
 After losing the duel, he tries to warn her about Akio and Anthy's true intentions.